 Yes.
 If you are stockholder of record, you may change your vote at any time before your proxy is voted at the annual meeting.
 You can do this in one of three ways.
 First, you can send a written notice stating that you would like to revoke your proxy.
 Second, you can submit new proxy instructions either on a new proxy card, by telephone or via the Internet.
 Third, you can attend the meeting, and vote in person.
-Your A broker non-vote occurs when a bank or broker holding shares in street name submits a proxy that states that the broker does not vote for some or all of the proposals because the broker has not received instructions from the beneficial owners on how to vote on the proposals and does not have discretionary authority to vote in the absence of instructions.
+Your attendance alone will not revoke your proxy.
+If you have instructed a broker to vote your shares, you must follow directions received from your broker to change those instructions.